joshrieken/fist_of_fury/README.md

 end
 ```

-Somewhere, you need to kick off the process:
+If you did not run the install generator, you need to kick off the process somewhere (like an initializer) with this:

 ```Ruby
 FistOfFury.attack!